Our organisation’s structure

 Gender pay gap

 Gender pay reporting legislation requires employers with 250 or more employees to publish statutory calculations every year showing how large the pay gap is between their male and female employees and is expressed as a percentage.
 It differs from equal pay, which is concerned with pay differences between men and women who carry out the same jobs, similar jobs, or work of equal value.
-The document below provides a breakdown of this data in 2017 and 2018.
+The document below provides a breakdown of this data from 2017 to 2019.